WaS-Studio/WaS-studio/README.md

 <h1 align="center">👋 I'm roody
-<h3 align="center">A fullstack dev from the Midwest, US</h3>
+<h3 align="center">A freelance web dev from the Midwest, US</h3>

-- 🔭 I’m currently working on [folio projects]
+- 🔭 I’m currently working on [a real-estate app for realtors/agencies]

-- 🌱 Learning **gamedev, design software, CI/CD integration**
+- 🌱 Learning **ux/ui, backend solutions for various use cases, CRON Jobs**

-- 👯 open to collab on [opensource, app developemnt, web3, indy games] possibly available to help with webdev overflow, contact via email/socials
+- 👯 open to collab on [opensource, app developemnt, web3 os, gamejams/hackathons] possibly available to help with webdev overflow, contact via email/socials

-- 💬 Ask me about **anything really, might be able to help beginners or students w/ understanding misc. dev concepts**
+- 💬 Ask me about **pc games, card games, rts/tcg, I also might be able to new devs and students w/ various beginner - intermediate cs or dev concepts.
+I can atleast probably point in a good direction.
+My stars section has tons and tons of amazing repos and compilations.
+If exploring or looking for something in particular, go to my stars page and type 'awesome' or a specific tech**

 - 📫 How to reach me **wasmail@webandsundry.com**

-- ⚡ Fun facts **I <3 card & strategy games, exceptional app/product UX, 2d pixel art & animation**
+- ⚡ Fun facts **I <3 card & strategy games, exceptional app/product UX, 2d pixel art & animation & time w/ friends and family.**

 <h3 align="left">Languages and Tools:</h3>